 Keep residents informed of town activities and opportunities for participation.

-Provide wider distribution of school newsletters to the community.

 Continue to publish a monthly newsletter with a synopsis of town board actions and news of other community activities.

 Annually publish a directory of all local officials, organizations, businesses, and services.